Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 _Both of these methods can be used together.
 It's one of the best ways to increase your throughput to devices that eat a lot of your airtime anyway.
 The catch here is though you do get the best of both, you get the weaknesses of each, too.
 Using both together can be a lifesaver, but it should only be used in a low to medium density environment where you have considerable control over the RF environment.
 The combination of A-MSDU and A-MPDU ist the most efficient method and provides the fastest throughputs in clean environments with low retransmissions.
 However, as with plain A-MSDU, the cost of retries might be bigger than the benefit of aggregated Ethernet frames inside a single 802.11 frame and **you could be better off with only A-MPDU enabled.**_

-### Frame Aggregation: `Decision between A-MSDU / A-MPDU / or both`

-**Channel Conditions:**

-- A-MSDU: **Preferred in clean channel conditions** as it aggregates multiple MSDUs into a single MPDU, which is less efficient in noisy environments due to higher retransmission costs.
-- A-MPDU: **Preferred in noisy channel conditions** as it aggregates multiple MPDUs, each acknowledged and retransmitted individually, reducing the impact of errors.

-**Data Size:**

-- A-MSDU: More efficient for aggregating **many small data units into one frame**, but has a maximum size limit.
-- A-MPDU: Suitable for **larger data transmissions** as it can handle multiple MPDUs, each with its own header.

-**QoS Priority and Category:**

-- Both require data within the aggregation to have the same QoS category (e.g., all video or all voice), but efficiency varies with traffic type.

-**Encryption and Security:**

-- A-MSDU: Encrypts the entire aggregated data as a single unit.
-- A-MPDU: Encrypts each MPDU individually, offering flexibility and better error handling.

-**Who Decides:**

-- AP: Primarily controls the decision based on network conditions, frame size, network load, and required quality of service.
-- STA: Can indicate capabilities and preferences during initial negotiations but doesn’t control the aggregation method during regular data transmission.

-**Example Decision:**
-_while the access point makes the final decision based on network conditions and device capabilities, the client's initial capability reporting also plays a role.
-The goal is to optimize network performance and efficiency under specific conditions._

-- Good Channel Conditions: The AP may choose A-MSDU to reduce overhead and improve transmission efficiency.
-- Noisy Channel Conditions: The AP may prefer A-MPDU for better error management and reduced retransmission of large data amounts.